-You can contribute 1% – 50% of your eligible compensation, up to the annual Internal Revenue Service (IRS) contribution limit, whichever is lower.
+You can contribute 1% – 50% of your eligible compensation, up to the annual Internal Revenue Service (IRS) contribution limit ($19,500 in 2021) or compensation limit ($290,000 in 2021), whichever is met first.
 Pre-tax contributions are automatically deducted from your paycheck before you pay income taxes.
 If you do not enroll within 30 days of becoming eligible, you will be automatically enrolled at a pre-tax rate contribution rate of 6% of your eligible compensation.

 You are 100% vested in your contributions.
 The value of your contributions and earnings are yours when you leave the company, regardless of your years of service.

 Earnings on your entire account balance grow on a tax-deferred basis.
 Taxes are assessed only when you take a distribution from the plan.

 The Pearson Retirement 401(k) plan is administered by Empower Retirement.
 You reach Empower by clicking here to access the website or by calling 1-844-465-4455.

 Pearson matches dollar for dollar on the first 3% of your pre-tax contribution election plus $0.50 for every dollar on the next 5% of you pre-tax contribution election.
 That means if you contribute 8% of your eligible compensation, Pearson will contribute 5.5% to your account.